Hanro50/GMLL/README.md

 > Results on beta 1.0 and 1.2 may very

 Minecraft Authentication server fixes
 > Please note this only fixes the client side checks.
-However, the proxy module can be ran independently from the rest of GMLL to a degree.
-Meaning it can be used as a proxy to fix the server side checks as well.
+Please install Agenta as a bukkit plugin or use it a as a java agent to fix the server side checks!

-Minecraft forge for 1.5.2, 1.5.1, 1.5 and 1.4.7
+Minecraft forge for 1.3.2 to 1.5.2 fixes
-> I redirect the download requests from these older versions of forge to an archive.
+> I redirected the download requests from these older versions of forge to an archive.
 This allows these versions to get the files they require to function.

 # NBT Shenanigans
 GMLL has a sub module capable of reading NBT Data.